milador/Qwiic-Switch-Template/Usage/README.md

 ### How to Customize?

-  1. Enter Settings Mode by press holding switch Number One 3 times for 4 seconds.
+  1. Enter Settings Mode by press holding switch Number Two 3 times for 4 seconds.
 The LED turns and stays Orange.
   2. Press Switch One to Increase Reaction level ( Maximum is 10 ) : LED blinks in Blue
   3. Press Switch Two to Decrease Reaction level ( Minimum is 1 ) : LED blink in Red
   4. ..